IM2MikeJones/ClipKeyboard/README.md

 - Windows operating system
 - Python 3.x (for development)
-- Administrator privileges (required for keyboard simulation)
+- **Administrator privileges** (required for keyboard simulation)

 ## Security Note

 This application requires administrator privileges to function properly, as it needs to simulate keyboard input at the system level.
+This is a security requirement for Windows applications that need to interact with system-level input devices.

 ## License